 Artificers and their skills are only appreciated in Scardova’s few large cities.
 Outside of that, many smaller communities regard such folks with suspicion, given that artificing seems very close to magic.
-In Scardova, artificing is based on Runes, which have their source in the divine (Runes are the True Names of things), so there’s no chance of corruption, but few folks know this or would believe it if told.
+In Scardova, artificing is based on Runes, which have their source in the divine (Runes are True Names), but few folks know this or would believe it if told.

 Modifications to the Inspiration System

-During character creation, players will follow the standard rules and come up with 2 traits for their PC, 1 ideal, 1 bond, and 1 flaw.
-These should ideally be detailed and provocative, yet uses simple phrasing.
+During character creation, players will follow the standard rules and come up with 2 traits for their PC, 1 bond, and 1 flaw.
+These should ideally be detailed and provocative, yet use simple phrasing.
 So, instead of the trait “Suave”, a better one might be “A girl in every town”.
 Instead of “Regretful”, a better one might be “Scars from the War”.
 Flaws should be something that could come up regularly, as they’ll be used to help you generate more Hero Points in play (see below).
 So, don’t have a flaw like “Afraid of white mice”.
 Your first trait should be your core concept, like “Shadowy rogue” or “Stalwart Paladin”.
 Your second trait should relate to why you serve the Guardians and represent some kind of ideal.
 Your bond should be to some other member of your patrol, but it doesn’t have to be (e.g., it could relate to your mentor).